The Culling Tab

 - Eyes Closed — These are photos where at least one eye is detected as being closed.

 - Blurry — These are photos where they might be detected as out of focus.
+Blurry is hidden by default.
+Enable it in Culling Preferences if desired.

 Each category will have metadata assigned to it automatically.
 In Lightroom you can change the metadata to move photos between the categories.